AliBeikmohammadi/DistributedSGDM/README.md

 # Citation
-* Submitted to the IEEE Transactions on Signal Processing.
+* Submitted to the IEEE Transactions on Control of Network Systems.

-Please cite the accompanied paper, if you find this useful:
+Please cite the accompanied paper if you find this useful:
 ```
 To be completed
 ```